libra2org/libra2-core/storage/README.md

   # and this config has the default value (`db`), the DBs will be at
   # `/opt/aptos/data/db/ledger_db` and  `/opt/aptos/data/db/state_merkle_db`
   dir: db
-  # AptosDB persists the state authentication structure off the critical path
+  # Libra2DB persists the state authentication structure off the critical path
   # of transaction execution and batch up recent changes for performance.
 Once
   # the number of buffered state updates exceeds this config, a dump of all
   # buffered values into a snapshot is triggered.
 (Alternatively, if too many